Item Variations¶

 Set Premium Pricing for VIP Customers¶

-- Open product's Manage Variations
+- Open the product's Variations editor

 - Expand Batch Actions